 Who is a Good Candidate for a Tummy Tuck?

-The best candidates for an Indianapolis tummy tuck are non-nicotine users who are in good physical condition.
+The best candidates for a tummy tuck in Indianapolis are non-nicotine users who are in good physical condition.
 Older patients with some elasticity of the skin can also be helped by this procedure.
 Massive weight loss patients, such as those who have undergone gastric bypass, are potential candidates for tummy tuck surgery.
 Insurance may assist with these patients, but it is ultimately the patient’s responsibility to cover expenses.
 Abdominoplasty can also be useful for women have experienced one or more pregnancies.

 The stretched skin and muscles that result from pregnancy usually require surgical treatment for correction, and stretch marks between the belly button and pubic area are commonly removed during abdominoplasty procedures.
 However, results from the tummy tuck procedure can be diminished if the patient becomes pregnant at a later time.
 While this can usually be corrected with a minor procedure 3 months after delivery, women who have already had pregnancy and do not plan on future pregnancies are more ideal for treatment.